Lambdagon/fc/README.md

 Because this project is more community based anyone can submit additions/modifications to be added

-NOTE: Lambda Fortress: Community Edition is not affilated with Concussion Studios or Nicknine, this is a community-made mod.
+NOTE: Lambda Fortress: Community Edition is not affiliated with Concussion Studios or Nicknine, this is a community-made mod.
 Get it?